cx-language/cx/docs/book/introduction.md

 ## Standard build system

-Building a Delta project is done with a single command: `delta build`, which works out of the box without a single line of build configuration code.
-It finds all Delta source files in the project directory (recursively) and compiles them into an executable.
-Additional build information, such as dependencies, can be declared in a package configuration file. `delta build` will then download or find these dependencies, and link them into the resulting executable.
+Building a C* project is done with a single command: `cx build`, which works out of the box without a single line of build configuration code.
+It finds all C* source files in the project directory (recursively) and compiles them into an executable.
+Additional build information, such as dependencies, can be declared in a package configuration file. `cx build` will then download or find these dependencies, and link them into the resulting executable.

 No need to learn a new build system for each project, or manage project-specific